-This becomes very interesting if we look more deeply into this field.
+This becomes very interesting if we look more deeply into this view.
 We can only talk about an object in terms of our experience of it.
-“What is this table?” and “What’s a person?”
-If I talk about it, that’s in relation to a mind talking about it.
-If I see it, that’s in relation to a mind seeing it.
+“What is this table?” and “What is a person?”
+If I talk about either of them, it is in relation to a mind talking about it.
+If I see such an object, that’s in relation to a mind seeing it.
 If I think about it, it’s in relation to a mind thinking about it.
-It doesn’t make any sense of this table independent of a mind, because we talk about it.
-And it is related to the mind.
-“Well, but the Big Bang,” or “the Earth before there was any life on it.”
-Well, we’re not seeing it, but we’re talking about it, and so it’s in relation to a mind.
+How could we possibly establish the existence of a table or a person independently of a mind that cognizes it.
+We might ask, “Well, what about the Big Bang or the Earth before there was any life on it?”
+Well, we’re not seeing such things, but we’re talking about them, and so that’s in relation to a mind.

-We don’t have so much time, and the customary way is to go fairly quickly at the end with the most complicated, difficult stuff.
-The theory behind that is, either you’ll understand it, or if you aren’t quite ready to understand it, even if we spend hours and hours, you’re still not going to understand it, because it requires a great deal of reflection and thought.
-If we at least get the point from this – that, from the person’s own side they don’t exist as wonderful, or horrible, or as Claudia, or as some other name, or as an angel, or a bastard, this sort of thing, that’s not from the side of the object, this is just being thrown on top of it, from their own side nobody exists like that – that, at least, is a great help.
+Chittamatra is a very complex view and not a very easy one to understand, but actually it’s very profound.
+We don’t have so much time, and the customary way is to go fairly quickly at the end with the most complicated, difficult material.
+The theory behind that is, either we’ll understand it, or if we aren’t quite ready to understand it, even if we spend hours and hours, we’re still not going to understand it because it requires a great deal of reflection and thought.
+If we at least get the main point from this discussion– that a person is not established from their own side as wonderful, horrible, or even as Claudia, but is only established as such in relation to a mind – that, at least, is a great help.

-It’s impossible to fall in love, if you only think of things in this way.
+It’s impossible to fall in love if you only think of things in this way.

 No more love songs.

-If we get rid of all projections, then the person is still there?
+If we get rid of all projections, then is the person still there?

-Correct.
-According to this view, yes.
-In the beginning I was just using “projection” as a general word, but we have to differentiate here between a mental hologram of a person, when I’m seeing them, and a projection of good, bad, nice, wonderful, horrible, etc. It’s not that these labels “good,” “bad,” etc. are incorrect.
-They could be conventionally correct, according to a certain convention of “what is good behavior” and “what is terrible behavior” and so on.
-But it’s relative.
-It’s not established on the side of the person.
+In the beginning of this discussion, I was just using “projection” as a general word, but we have to differentiate here between a mental hologram of a person when I’m seeing them, and a projection of “wonderful,” “horrible,” etc. It’s not that these mental labels are necessarily incorrect.
+They could be conventionally correct, according to a certain convention of what is wonderful and what is horrible, and so on.
+However, these concepts and their defining characteristics are merely conventions; they are relative.
+These defining characteristics are not established and findable on the side of the person.

 Then if we don’t cognize the object, the object doesn’t exist?